Carrington (film): Critical reception

 Review aggregator website Rotten Tomatoes retroactively gave the film an approval rating of 58% based on 31 reviews, and an average rating of 6.3/10.

 In 2008, British film critic David Thomson opined that Carrington is "the best film about this moment and group [the Bloomsbury Group], in great part because it has the sense to concentrate on a fringe figure".
 Moreover, in his opinion, it is "Emma Thompson's finest acting in film" and "the best thing Jonathan Pryce has ever done".
 Six years later Thomson reinforced this by observing that "[Pryce's] superb Lytton Strachey in the little-seen Carrington ... is unmistakably the work of a great actor."

 A 2010 review of the film in The Guardian summarised the film; "Drawing extensively on its subjects' diaries and letters, Carrington is certainly an accurate historical movie – but not a particularly revealing one."
 The review graded the movie as A− in historicity and C as entertainment.

+In the United Kingdom it opened 22 October 1995 on 50 screens and grossed £95,093 in its opening weekend.
+It went on to gross £684,898 in the UK.
+Worldwide it grossed $17 million.